pyhys/minimalmodbus/doc/usage.rst

 ----------------------------------------------------------------------------
 It is very useful to make a graphical user interface (GUI) for your control/measurement program.

 One library for making GUIs is wxPython, found on http://www.wxpython.org/.
-One good tutorial (it start from the basics) is: http://www.zetcode.com/wxpython/
+One good tutorial (it starts from the basics) is: http://www.zetcode.com/wxpython/

 I strongly suggest that your measurement program should be possible to run without any GUI, as it then is much easier to actually get the GUI version of it to work.
 Your program should have some function like ``setTemperature(255)``.